muratk5n/thirdwave/en/index.md

 ---

-A lof of ESG is "stupid green" eg batteries, battery-electric cars.
-Hydrogen should not be bundled together with them.
-Clean fuel approach can scale, is open to both old and new in the energy industry.

----

 Regulation, fine.
-But we need to realize it is because the stuff isn't smart, quite the opposite, it is too f--ing dumb \#"AI"
+But we need to realize it is because the stuff isn't smart, quite the opposite, it is too freaking dumb \#AI

 ---